evolutionphil/Mega-Radio-discover-user/replit.md

 ## Overview

 Mega Radio is a full-stack web radio streaming application designed for TV/large screen interfaces.
-It offers global radio station access, organized by genres and countries, featuring an onboarding flow, authentication, station discovery, favorites, and playback controls.
+It offers global radio station access from 238+ countries, organized by genres and countries, featuring an onboarding flow, authentication, station discovery, favorites, and playback controls.
 The application is a single-page React frontend with an Express backend, utilizing a PostgreSQL database via Neon.
 The project's vision is to provide a seamless radio streaming experience optimized for television environments.

 ## User Preferences